zarr-developers/geozarr-spec/README.md

 * Supporting advanced geospatial features for more accurate data representation and analysis.
 * Allowing scientists and researchers to work with diverse data types and projections in their preferred software and programming languages.

+## Deliverable

+* A ZARR Convention according to the draft described in [Zarr Enhancement Proposal 0004](https://github.com/zarr-developers/zeps/pull/28/files?short_path=53e442a#diff-53e442aa938ca18ba1a94f845f264c5df0e4650f8f6abda856c3cd819f70abca)
+* An [OGC Community Standard](https://docs.opengeospatial.org/pol/05-020r27/05-020r27.html#specific-process-requirements-for-the-submission-of-a-community-standard-cs) recognizing the GeoZarr-spec convention as an OGC.
+* Contribution of any extension that is best housed in the CF-Convention.*

+> `* Likely to Appendix I, CF Data Model rather than the NetCDF-CF convention which is focused on the NetCDF data model specifically.`

 ## Status

 This specification early drafts (<=v0.4) were created initially by [Spacebel](https://www.spacebel.com/) for the [European Space Agency](https://esa.int) under the [General Support Technology Programme](http://www.esa.int/Enabling_Support/Space_Engineering_Technology/Shaping_the_Future/About_the_General_Support_Technology_Programme_GSTP).